 He then proceeded to squeeze between us as we embraced, creating a hug sandwich with him as the filling.
 I will never forget that moment…or that phrase: I want to be in your love.

-Over the years I have grown tired of my own inner dialogue…whether or not I am doing the right things, being the right things, saying the right things, accomplishing the right things.
-Not simply in regard to my outer, work life, but also my inner, spiritual life.
-I have worn myself out with shoulds and ought to’s.
+Over the years I have grown tired of my own inner dialogue—whether I am doing the right things, being the right things, saying the right things, accomplishing the right things.
+And not simply in regard to my outer work life but also my inner spiritual life.
+I have worn myself out with shoulds and ought-tos.

 I think this is highlighted by the reality of decision fatigue.
 There are just so many options in our lives.
-I was recently shopping for toothpaste and found myself completely perturbed that I had to decide between whitening, cavity protection, sensitive, deep action, and repair & protect.
+For example, I was recently shopping for toothpaste and found myself perturbed that I had to decide between whitening formula, cavity protection, sensitive teeth, deep action, or repair and protect.
 Too many options.
 I just want to brush my teeth!